-The DOE schedule baseline is documented in this PEP as indicated in Table 2-2 (DOE Milestones).
-First Plasma is scheduled for July, 2009.
+The DOE schedule baseline is documented in this PEP as indicated in Section 2.2.5, (,

+DOE Milestones.

-The DOE cost baseline consists of the TEC (\$92.4M) and the included contingency (\$12.8M).
+The DOE cost baseline consists of the TEC and the included contingency, as indicated in Section 2.2.5.
 The supporting budget estimates by WBS are tabulated in Table 7-1 (Cost by WBS).